Our local environment

 Waste and recycling

-In 2013 Flybe introduced ‘engine idle’ taxiing, where only one engine is used to maneuver the aircraft to and from the stands after landing.
+In 2013 Flybe introduced ‘engine idle’ taxiing, where only one engine is used to manoeuvre the aircraft to and from the stands after landing.
 This has several environment benefits by reducing air quality pollution, ground noise and carbon dioxide emissions as well as reducing fuel burn and costs.

 Terminal heating boilers